 Garter springs are found throughout many industries and applications.
 Here are some common industries and applications where garter springs are used:

 Garter Spring Materials

-Spring steels most commonly used in our process for manufacturing Garter Springs are Music and Stainless Steel wire.
-Our Garter Spring manufacturing capacity typically ranges in wire diameters from .020″ up to .105″, with many of our prototype and short run orders ranging within these sizes.
+Spring steels most commonly used in our process for manufacturing garter springs are Music and Stainless Steel wire.
+Our garter spring manufacturing capacity typically ranges in wire diameters from .020″ up to .105″, with many of our prototype and short-run orders ranging from these sizes.